DawitSurithpinyo/first_balance/notes/whatILearnt.md

         - Harder to scale.
 Since it all depends on sessions in the server, too many users or requests can worsen performance.
 Complex architecture of load balancers/CDN stuffs and caching needs to be implemented.

 - Front-end/UI has nothing to do with "stateful" or "stateless."
 Even if the front-end can "keep" user's selected products in cart via React context (for example), it's just going to disappear once the user close the tab.
 There is no session on a server to store those information.
 - Note that "stateful" vs "stateless" can be used for network protocols too.
-For example, HTTP is a stateless application-layer protocol, because it doesn't remember previous requests.
+For example, HTTP is a stateless application-layer protocol, because each HTTP requests are independent of each other.
+For example, request $n$ doesn't know anything about request $n-1$.

 ### Multithreading, concurrency, parallelism, and asynchrony
 - "Thread": pretty difficult to explain intuitively or what it means exactly.
 See answers from https://stackoverflow.com/questions/5201852/what-is-a-thread-really.
 - Concurrency: computer executing $>1$ tasks by quickly switching between them from start to finish, but NOT doing more than one task AT ONCE.
-A bit like one counter serving two lines of customer; this counter can serve more than one lines of customer, but the cashier CANNOT take more than one person at a time.
+A bit like one counter, with one cashier, serving two lines of customer; this counter can serve more than one lines, but the cashier CANNOT take more than one person at a time.
 - Parallelism: computer executing $>1$ tasks by actually doing more than one tasks AT ONCE i.e., multi-core CPUs.
 A bit like a counter with two cashiers; not only can they serve more than one lines of customer, but they also CAN take more than one customer at a time.
 - Multithreading: One of the possible tools to achieve concurrency.
 It means spawning more than one threads to execute a program.
 - Asynchrony (like `async`/`await`): With a single thread, task A can be executed without having to wait for task B to be completed.
 A does its own things while waiting for task B to notify that it has completed its operation.